INSPIRE-MIF/INSPIRE-in-your-Country/EE/Country_fiches/EE-Country_fiches-2025.md

 ### Usage of the infrastructure for spatial information <a name="usage"></a>

 The usage of INSPIRE spatial information has been stabilized in couple of years.
 There are also no significant changes on comparing Estonian INSPIRE view or download services.
-One of the main reason could be that the Estonian Land Board published in 1 July 2018 most of its spatial data as open data.
+One of the main reason could be that the former Estonian Land Board published in 1 July 2018 most of its spatial data as open data.
 As most of the Estonian INSPIRE services in 2018 and 2019 were INSPIRE I and II annexes themes and Estonian Land Board was mostly these themes data owner.
 New annex III services are also mostly open data and did not make a big new open data releasing effect.
 Local public sector